kdoore/CS2335-Gitbook/monodevelop.md

 ##Create Script in Unity
 In the animation below, we create a C# script, name it "Controller", and then we double-click the script.
-This opens the script in MonoDevelop, where we can see that code for the Start() and Update() functions is already included in the file.
+This opens the script in either MonoDevelop or Visual Studio, where we can see that code for the Start() and Update() functions is already included in the file.
 We see that we've created a ``class Controller`` that inherits from the ``MonoBehavior`` class.
 When we create a public variable, then that variable shows up in the inspector panel in the Unity Editor, so we can easily modify that value.

 ![](createScript.gif)